ctrange/MPD/README.md

 expat, libupnp, glib2.0, and glib2.0 path may need to be tweaked.
 If there is build error, most likely it is missing lib.
 After fixing a missing lib, don't forget to do "./autogen.sh" and "./configure --enable-sacdiso --disable-iso9660" otherwise it won't help.
-Also, for DSD-native to work, alsa-lib has to be 1.0.29 or above. linux kernel has to be patched for your USB DAC. details refer to https://github.com/lintweaker/xmos-native-dsd. use dpkg -l to find libasound2 's version and remove and build from source as needed.
+Also, for DSD-native to work, alsa-lib has to be 1.0.27 or above. linux kernel has to be patched for your USB DAC. details refer to https://github.com/lintweaker/xmos-native-dsd. use dpkg -l to find libasound2 's version and remove and build from source as needed.

+systemd socket activation

+Using systemd, you can launch MPD on demand when the first client attempts to connect.

+MPD comes with two systemd unit files: a "service" unit and a "socket" unit.
+These will only be installed when MPD was configured with --with-systemdsystemunitdir=/lib/systemd/system.

+To enable socket activation, type:

+systemctl enable mpd.socket
+systemctl start mpd.socket

 And this work is based on couple of genius's work.
-It is based on Max Kellerman's MPD 0.20.4 and Maxim V.Anisiutkin 's SACD ISO fork http://git.musicpd.org/cgit/manisiutkin/mpd.git
+It is based on Max Kellerman's MPD 0.20.8 and Maxim V.Anisiutkin 's SACD ISO fork http://git.musicpd.org/cgit/manisiutkin/mpd.git

 http://www.musicpd.org
 # Music Player Daemon